Warning! There have been changes to the course - please refer to the transition information

 Recommended Study Pattern

-Generally the course is fully planned in sequential progression.
+Generally the degree is fully planned in sequential progression.
 See the suggested study plans for full time and part time study below.

 To qualify for the award of Master of Urban and Regional Planning, students must complete 11 subjects including a double subject (300 credit points):

-- 4 optional subjects (100 credit points) either as offered by the teaching area or as approved by degree coordinator prior to the commencement of the options
+- 1 optional subject (25 credit points) either as offered by the teaching area or as approved by degree coordinator prior to the commencement of the options.

 - Students must complete the award within 7 years.

 Please Note: For professional accreditation by the Planning Institute of Australia (PIA), post graduate students are required to have completed two years of dedicated planning content, which is the equivalent of 400 credits.
 Applicants with a cognate undergraduate degree (e.g. Architecture, Geography) with the equivalent of four subjects (100 credits) of planning content, can be approved for direct entry into the Masters course, with 18 months (300 credits) to be completed.
 Applicants without a cognate undergraduate degree are not eligible for direct entry into the Masters and are required to complete four subjects (100 credits) of planning content via the Graduate Certificate course, before they can enter the Masters course, and therefore completing 400 credits overall.